 First, lets look at the big struggles a small business might face.
 There’s obviously visability to their clients as they may be out-shone by bigger companies, suffering anything that goes wrong internally with things like IT system continuity being important and the lack of employees to carry out their services.
 Consequentially, embracing new technologies such as intelligent automation can help businesses of all sizes to grow.
+Technology systems made with the sole purpose to help businesses out shouldn’t be ignored; they can really enable your business to move onto big things.
+Technology services like Cloudpay payroll systems are made for both small and big businesses, and as a business owner, allows you to focus on more tasking things such as marketing rather than wages.
 It has the ability to increase productivity and efficiency in an impressive manner.
 These are the major challenges a small business may face but you may be mistaken in your definition of a ‘small business’.

 If your company targets the small business, have you ever stopped to really quantify what the “small” business target market means to YOUR business?